 For example, when the manufacturing conveyor underload or empty shelves for a short period of time can cause enormous losses to the business.

-Different companies have various approaches to solving this problem: from increasing reserve stocks to creating a strict system of fines for suppliers.
-However, advanced and successful enterprises use a more efficient and reliable way to solve the supply problem – implementing electronic data interchange (EDI).
+Advanced and successful enterprises use a more efficient and reliable way to solve the supply problem – implementing electronic data interchange (EDI).

 Why DELFOR (Delivery schedule message) is needed